Well, we've been watching, we've been witnessing in shock, frankly, in horror.

 Now, you're raising a good point because you're bringing up human rights abuses.

-And now you look at why are they turning a blind eye to the slaughter of October the seventh and offering comfort and aid to the enemy and the people that put in power the people that were responsible for that?
+And now you look at why are they turning a blind eye to the slaughter of October the 7th and offering comfort and aid to the enemy and the people that put in power the people that were responsible for that.

-Why are they not in favor of Israel's right to self-determination and and and supporting their right to live free and and have a safe, secure country and not have to live under constant, never ending rocket fire?
+Why are they not in favor of Israel's right to self-determination and supporting their right to live free and have a safe, secure country and not have to live under constant never-ending rocket fire?

-Why are they fighting for their kids to have the right to play outdoors and get a little bit of vitamin D in neighboring, you know, border towns like Starot where I was, where kids have to play in underground bunker playgrounds.
+Why are they fighting for their kids to have the right to play outdoors and get a little bit of vitamin D in neighboring border towns like Starot, where I was, where kids have to play in underground bunker playgrounds?

-Uh that that city alone had gotten hit with 10,000 rockets in in ten years by the time I went to it.
+That city alone had gotten hit with 10,000 rockets in 10 years by the time I went to it.

-You know, why are why are we not looking at the fact that Hamas took all the aid money that the world had sent, including American tax dollars and Israeli tax dollars to build hospitals and schools and they build terror tunnels instead.
+Why are we not looking at the fact that Hamas took all the aid money that the world had sent, including American tax dollars and Israeli tax dollars to build hospitals and schools and they build terror tunnels instead?

-You know, how what what has gone wrong with their moral compass that they're that far out of balance and that, you know, where's this hatred coming from?
+What has gone wrong with their moral compass that they're that far out of balance and that where's this hatred coming from?

 I don't know the answer to it.